akeneo/pim-api-docs/content/guides/syndication-connection/step3-define-your-first-scope.md

 # Define the scope of your first version

-## A "Connection-compliant" connector
+## A "Connection-compliant" App

-The best way to interact with Julia's PIM is to develop a "[Connection-compliant](https://help.akeneo.com/pim/serenity/articles/what-is-a-connection.html)" connector (based on our API).
+The best way to interact with Julia's PIM is to develop a "[Connection-compliant](https://help.akeneo.com/pim/serenity/articles/what-is-a-connection.html)" App (based on our API).

 :::tips
 Why?